open/close all folders

 - Classical Mythology:

 - Helios (the charioteer of the Sun) is one of the more positively portrayed gods of Greek myth, probably because the best-known myth features him forced by his own oath to give his son Phaeton the reins of the sun chariot, leading to Phaeton's death.
+That said, he's also the father and grandfather of witches, lending his power to Circe and Medea, and the Ancient Greeks generally avoided outright sun worship.

 - He was later merged with Apollo, the god of poetry (who also gets a good rep, despite not being averse to chasing nymphs and mortals, and responsible for a few cases of Disproportionate Retribution as well).